 - Did you know that 80% of the antibiotics sold in the United States are for livestock?
 That is why I choose to purchase chicken raised without antibiotics.

 - Red and green bell peppers consistently test positive for pesticide residues, including organophosphate pesticides.
 That is why I choose to buy organic or pesticide free bell peppers.
 Read more about pesticides and produce.

 Tested and delicious substitutions:

-- Low sodium soy sauce can be used in place of tamari (recipe will not be gluten-free)
+- Low sodium soy sauce can replace tamari (recipe will not be gluten-free)

-- Coconut aminos can be used in place of tamari if you want a soy-free and gluten-free option
+- Use coconut aminos in place of tamari for a soy-free and gluten-free option

 - Broccoli or cauliflower florets are a delicious and kid-friendly substitute for baby bok choy